StevenBlack/vocab/million-dollar-words.md

 ### mnemonic
 A trick used to help remember something, such as remembering someone's birthday because it's the same date as the Battle of Waterloo, or the colors of the spectrum by ROYGBIV, or trigonometry by SOHCAHTOA.
-Pronounced NEH-MON-IK.

 ### mo